-Options Description -c orcopy-wals Specify this option to copy archived WAL files from the BART backup catalog to <restore_path>/archived_wals directory.
-If recovery settings are saved in the postgresql.auto.conf file for point-in-time recovery, the restore_command retrieves the WAL files from <restore_path>/archived_wals for the database server archive recovery.
-If the -c option is omitted and the copy_wals_during_restore parameter in the BART configuration file is not enabled in a manner applicable to this database server, the restore_command in the postgresql.auto.conf file is generated by default to retrieve the archived WAL files directly from the BART backup catalog.
-See the EDB Postgres Backup and Recovery Installation and Upgrade Guide for information about the copy_wals_during_restore parameter.</restore_path></restore_path>
+Options Description -c orcopy-wals Specify this option to copy archived WAL files from the BART backup catalog to <restore_path>/archived_wals directory.</restore_path> If recovery settings are saved in the postgresql.auto.conf file for point-in-time recovery, the restore_command retrieves the WAL files from <restore_path>/archived_wals for the database server archive recovery.</restore_path> If the -c option is omitted and the copy_wals_during_restore parameter in the BART configuration file is not enabled in a manner applicable to this database server, the restore_command in the postgresql.auto.conf file is generated by default to retrieve the archived WAL files directly from the BART backup catalog.
+See the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website for information about the copy_wals_during_restore parameter.